Isabella Isaksen

-Isabella Isaksen (born November 20, 1993) is a modern pentathlete from the United States who competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+Isabella Isaksen (born November 22, 1993) is a modern pentathlete from the United States who competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil.

 Isaksen is the younger sister of Margaux Isaksen, who competed in the 2008 and 2012 Olympics, and competed in 2016.
-Isabella trains with Margaux at the Olympic Training Center in Colorado Springs.
-Isaksen qualified for the 2016 Olympics after the re-allocation of unused quota places on June 16, 2016.

-Isaksen is married to the Egyptian-born American Olympic modern pentathlete Amro El Geziry.

-Early life
+Biography

 Isaksen was born in Fayetteville, Arkansas.
 She has one sibling, older sister Margaux Isaksen, who made the United States Olympic Team in modern pentathlon in 2008, 2012, and 2016.
 Isaksen's father was the captain of a cruise ship.
-He died of colon cancer when his daughters were 2 and 6 months old, respectively.
+He died of colon cancer when his daughters were 2 years and 6 months old, respectively.

-Isabella actually took up fencing before her older sister Margaux did.
-Isabella was a fencer first, before taking up modern pentathlon, of which fencing is one of the five components.
+Isaksen was a fencer first, before taking up modern pentathlon, of which fencing is one of the five components.
+She began fencing shortly before her older sister, Margaux.

+In 2012, she completed on the gold medal-winning U.S. women's relay team at the World Junior Modern Pentathlon Championships in Drzonków, Poland, alongside her sister.
+After her appearance at the 2016 Olympic Games, where she placed 24th with 1255 points, Isaksen and her husband, Amro El Geziry, took the mixed relay silver medal at the 2018 UIPM World Cup II in Los Angeles.
+The next year, the pair took gold in the mixed relay at the 2019 Pan American Games in Lima, Peru.

+In January 2017, Isaksen joined the U.S. Army where she served on a multiple launch rocket system crew and stationed at Fort Carson, Colorado.
+In January 2021, she was promoted to the rank of staff sergeant.

+In 2016, Isaksen began seasonal work with the United States Forest Service, and in 2023, she took a permanent position as a public affairs officer at Ochoco National Forest.
+In February 2025, just shy of the end of her probationary period in the role, Isaksen was removed from her position as part of the 2025 United States federal mass layoffs.
+Following this, she was a guest of Oregon senator Jeff Merkley at the Donald Trump's 2025 speech to a joint session of Congress.

+Personal life

+In May 2014, Isaken married fellow pentathlete Amro El Geziry.
+The pair joined the army in 2017 and were selected for the U.S. Army World Class Athlete Program.